Tour start → end dates | Price | Enquire |

 Victoria Falls, Zimbabwe

-In the afternoon, Victoria Falls also offers a range of optional activities for those seeking a dose of adrenaline in addition to viewing the Zambezi River as it drops into the Batoka Gorge below (optional activity).
-In addition to craft markets and coffee shops, there are also a number of options for the more relaxed traveler
+Victoria Falls also offers a range of optional activities for those seeking a dose of adrenaline in addition to viewing the Zambezi River as it drops into the Batoka Gorge below (optional activity).
+In addition to craft markets and coffee shops, there are also a number of options for the more relaxed traveller.

 Accommodation: Two Per Room: Shearwater Explorers Village or Phezulu Guest Lodge or Bayete Guest Lodge